panos1977/GetData/Course Project/README.md

 # Getting and Cleaning Data Course Project

 ## Introduction
 This repository contains my work for the course project for the Coursera course "Getting and Cleaning data", part of the Data Science specialization.
-More specifically, this repo contains the raw dataset in zip format called HCI HAR Dataset.zip, the R script called run_analysis.R , the code book called CodeBook.md and the tidy data set called tidy_dataset.txt.
+More specifically, this repo contains the raw dataset in zip format called getdata_projectfiles_UCI HAR Dataset.zip, the R script called run_analysis.R , the code book called CodeBook.md and the tidy data set called tidy_dataset.txt.

 ## About the raw dataset
 The raw data was obtained: